Gretchen M. Callas|

 A member of Jackson Kelly's nationally‑recognized energy practice, Ms. Callas was a leader of the defense team that handled the civil litigation resulting from the April 5, 2010, Upper Big Branch disaster which involved twenty‑nine fatalities.
 As part of the extensive pre‑litigation investigation, Ms. Callas spent days underground in the mine at the site of the explosion.

 Ms. Callas is a Member of Jackson Kelly PLLC and, from 2007 to 2011, served on the Firm's senior management team as the first female Assistant Managing Member.
-For the last five years, she has served as a Chairperson in the Campaign for Legal Aid of West Virginia and as a member of the Development Council for the West Virginia University College of Law.
+From 2010 to 2013, she served as a Chairperson in the Campaign for Legal Aid of West Virginia and has been a member of the Development Council for the West Virginia University College of Law since 2009.